-The Finnish National Opera and Ballet uses all three Plan Brothers’ products: incy.io, audits.io, and pelsu.
+The Finnish National Opera and Ballet uses both of Plan Brothers’ products: incy.io and audits.io.
 This case study covers the implementation and use of incy.io.

 When Plan Brothers Oy was selected as a partner for this venture, Director of Security Services Samuli Nuutinen had clear expectations: “The most important thing in the decision making was that we won’t select a tool that we won’t use.
 I wanted to become convinced that the tool can be developed along the way since we couldn’t know all our eventual needs beforehand.
 Plan Brothers stood out with their implementation in mobile devices.”

 The Finnish National Opera and Ballet has many kinds of workspaces and duties.
 The workers are the top of their branches, from ballerinas to set designers and from shoemakers to metal workers.
 The number of people and workers varies with the performed works.